 - Avoid websites that support or glamorize self-injury.
 Instead, seek out sites that support your recovery efforts.

-Coping tips if your loved one self-injures include:
+Coping tips if a friend or loved one self-injures include:

 - Try not to judge or criticize.
 Criticism, yelling, threats or accusations may increase the risk of self-injuring behavior.
 Offer support, praise efforts to express emotions in healthy ways and try to spend positive time together.

 - Let your loved one know you care no matter what.
-Remind the person that he or she is not alone and that you're available to talk.
+Remind the person that they're not alone and that you're available to talk.
 Recognize that you may not change the behavior, but you can help the person find resources, identify coping strategies and offer support during treatment.